Divensky/Divensky/README.md

-- 👋 Hi, I’m @Divensky
+- 👋 Hi, I’m Irina Kats @Divensky

-- 🌱 I’m currently learning JavaScript and blockchain.
+- 🌱 I’m programming in HTML, CSS and JavaScript.
+-
 - 💞️ I’m looking to collaborate on JavaScript projects.

 <!---